 The coppice project is being part-financed by the Scottish Government and the European Community Rural Tayside LEADER 2017-2013 Programme and Perth & Kinross Countryside Trust.

 Regenerating Hazel Coppice

 Presentations on the biodiversity & economic benefits of coppicing hazel, case studies in Scotland, the value of networking, and future opportunities.
-Excursions to new sites being managed will take place on each afternoon.
-Booking essential as numbers restricted.
-Venue: The Big Shed, Tombreck, by Lawers, Loch Tay.
-Programme and booking forms available.
+Excursions to new sites being managed took place on each afternoon.
+Conference Venue: The Big Shed, Tombreck, by Lawers, Loch Tay.

 A short report on the conference may be found in the Autumn 2013 issue of Reforesting Scotland.